kwerenta/advanced-electronic-signature/README.md

 # Advanced Electronic Signature

-Tool for Emulating the PAdES Qualified Electronic Signature This project is a software tool designed to fully emulate a qualified electronic signature process according to the PAdES (PDF Advanced Electronic Signature) standard.
-The primary goal is to sign PDF documents using a qualified electronic signature process that simulates all aspects—including hardware identification and secure key handling—required for a realistic signature emulation.
+This project is a software tool designed to emulate a qualified electronic signature process according to the PAdES (PDF Advanced Electronic Signature) standard.

 ## Applications